What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Instant

-45% of customers are ready to switch brands if a company doesn’t anticipate their needs, let alone answer to their needs when presented.
+57% of customers are ready to switch brands if a company doesn’t anticipate their needs, let alone meet them when presented.

 Connected